2018 PROGRAMMING SUBMISSIONS ARE NOW CLOSED AS OF JULY 15TH! VOTING COMING SOON!

-To submit your programming ideas for inclusion in voting, please fill out this form.
+To submit your programming ideas for inclusion in voting, please fill out this form (link will appear when submissions are open).
 If you need help fleshing out your idea, want to find like-minded fans to help you run your programming, or just want to squee about your ideas and the upcoming con, check out our brainstorming post!

 You can find a list of all the programming that has been submitted here.
 We will try to keep this list updated daily.

 Read on to learn more about our programming!

 All of CONfabulation’s programming is designed and staffed by volunteers, both attendees and members of our con committee.